joshbrew/graphscript/docs/Graph.md

 # Graphs

 The Graph and GraphNode classes are an implementation of the acyclic graphs and node-based hierarchical programming.
 You can design control workflows very easily this way.
 Essentially we are providing a general workflow programming model within javascript for pipes and stately programming and more imposed as needed.
-It is one that requires very little mental workload and lets you impose more advanced features and constraints as needed.
+It is one that requires very little mental workload to jump into and takes care of the connectivity between your program modules for you.

 ### First Steps